 Each of the other parameters represents some reason you have to vote for or against that party - low numbers mean you shouldn't vote for them, high numbers mean you should.
 To keep things simple let's let those numbers all run from 0 to 10.
 This makes the minimum overall V score zero and the maximum ten million.
 But a score in the millions would be very rare, and the score unfortunately doesn't vary in a nice proportional way - but absolute values are far less important than the ranks here.

 Still, to get a feel for the numbers, if you assigned equal values to each parameter, V would just be x7 where x is the value of each parameter.
-You can see an interactive plot of this here.
+You can see an interactive plot of this here (or make do with the static one below, if you want).
 A totally useless party with all parameters of 2.5 would get a score of about 600, a mediocre one with all parameters equal to 5 gets about 80,000, a really good one with 7.5 in each category gets 1.3 million.
 The values differ dramatically, but, to emphasise this point, even if all parties score badly this doesn't mean you can't pick the lesser of evils unless their scores are all very similar.

 Because everything is multiplied, a value of zero for any reason means you definitely shouldn't vote for that party regardless of any other considerations.
 This is because I consider all these parameters to be absolutely essential, but in practise, it should be very rare that you ever actually give a party of score of 0 or 10 for anything (but you can give very extreme fractional values, of course, like 0.001 or 9.999).
 Of course, it's open to debate if each category should really allow the same maximum value, but this'll do as a start.